White Shark, Carcharodon carcharias (Linnaeus 1758)

 Strong, W.R., Murphy, R.C., Bruce, B.D. and Nelson, D.R.
 1992, Movements and associated observations of bait-attracted White Sharks, Carcharodon carcharias: A preliminary report.
 Australian Journal of Marine and Freshwater Research 43: 13-20.

-Tricas, T.C. & J.E.
-McCosker.
+Tricas, T.C. & McCosker, J.E.
 1984.
-Predatory behaviour of the white shark (Carcharodon carcharias) with notes on its biology. roceedings of the California Academy of Sciences.
+Predatory behaviour of the white shark (Carcharodon carcharias) with notes on its biology.
+Proceedings of the California Academy of Sciences.
 43: 221-238.